-The European Union introduced in 2017 restrictions on the export or transit of inflatable boats and outboard motors to Libya.
+The European Union introduced restrictions in 2017 on the export or transit of inflatable boats and outboard motors to Libya.

 On 14 June 2018 the Council of the EU transposed into EU law sanctions adopted by the UN, imposing a travel ban and asset freeze on six human traffickers and smugglers operating in Libya.
-This was the first time that the UN imposed sanctions against human traffickers and smugglers.
+This was the first time that the UN had imposed sanctions on human traffickers and smugglers.